Q: What is your experience caring for pets?

 Q. What animals do you accept?

-Q: Are you licensed, bonded and insured?
+Q: Are you licensed and insured?

 Yes.
-For your safety and peace of mind my insurance and bonding is specifically designed for the pet care service industry and is through Business Insurers of the Carolinas.
+For your safety and peace of mind my insurance is specifically designed for the pet care service industry and is through Business Insurers of the Carolinas.
 PPS&P is also licensed with the state of Indiana.
 And is a member of the National Association of Professional Pet Sitters (NAPPS).

 Q. How much notice do I need when I make a reservation?